srirangamv/srirangamv.github.io/_posts/2019-05-26-running-flask-inside-container.md

       <img src="/images/firstapp_flask_code.png" alt="code screenshot" width="50%" height="50%" />
       <figcaption>Flask App</figcaption>
     </figure>
     Ideally, we have to install the dependencies using pip requirements file.
 Below shown the requirements.txt file that specifying Flask as dependency for the application.
-And adding RUN pip3 install -r requirements.txt to Dockerfile just do the same.
+And adding <i>RUN pip3 install -r requirements.txt</i> to Dockerfile just do the same here.
 It will the dependecies specified in the file to the image.
 </p>

 {% highlight xml %}
 # file: requirements.txt

 Flask
 {% endhighlight %}

 <p>Now, build the image again using below command.</p>